OKTAYMERCAN/arduinomusiclibrary/README.md

 # Auto converted arduino musics library

-Auto convert( Midi to Arduino Converter ) tool by :
+Just give credit, to this repository if you use these codes on a tutorial, video, example, etc.

-Credit:
+Auto convert( Midi to Arduino Converter ) tool by (Credit) :

   Midi to Arduino Converter
   - Andy Tran (extramaster), 2015